 We sit around the table after our meal and catch up on one another’s lives.
 We have not all been together for a couple of weeks now.
 The casual chat is to become my favourite part of the outing.
 I joke that my meal of eggs, chicken-fried steak, hashbrowns and toast will provide me the energy I need for gambling.
 I forget the more energy I have, the less tolerable gambling seems.
 I wish I had chosen a more enervating meal.
 Later, I have a mildly dulling gin and tonic.
 It is not enough.

 An older woman in the restaurant wears a sweatshirt.
 On the back and at the bottom (assuming she is wearing the sweatshirt properly) is the word “cute.”
-The “U” is red to indicate support for and allegiance to the University of Utah, which is called “The U.” So is a female sheep.
-I wonder which one provides a more comprehensive education.
+The “U” is red to indicate support for and allegiance to the University of Utah, which is called “The U.”

 I lay awake last night trying to think of a comedy bit about the need to throw all religious leaders in jail and why pastors are, in many ways, more dangerous than imprisoned criminals.